jac18281828/twentyspheres/README.md

 # twentyspheres

 Classic example from computer graphics.
-Render 20 spheres using a simple reflection model.
+Render 20 spheres using a simple Phong reflection model.